Short-time existence and uniqueness for some infinite-dimensional Nash systems: A priori estimates on linear parabolic equations

 provided that $T-s$ is small enough, depending on $c, C_A'', c_B, c_F, c_G, \norm{\beta}_1, C$.
 It is now standard to iterate these estimates a finite number of times and get the desired ones on the whole interval $[0,T]$. \end{proof}

-Using the bounds we have obtained, it is also possible to deduce a Lipschitz estimate in time of the space derivatives up to the second-order, as we state here below.
+Using the bounds we have obtained, it is also possible to deduce useful H\"older estimates in time of the space derivatives up to the second-order, as we state here below.